-Action: By October 2008, convene a statewide task force to project teacher shortages by field, and to work with the Professional Educator Standards Board to implement its policy to improve teacher preparation and professional development programs.
-This should include efforts to ensure that teachers are well versed in fields they will teach, including math and science, and that they are skilled in providing academic advising and mentoring that helps students plan for their futures.
+Action: By October 2008, convene a statewide task force to project teacher shortages by field, and to work with the Professional Educator Standards

+Board to implement its policy to improve teacher preparation and professional development programs.
+This should include efforts to ensure that teachers are well prepared to teach diverse students, that they are well versed in fields that they will teach, including math and science, and that they are skilled in providing academic advising and mentoring that helps students plan for their futures.
 Findings and actions will be sent to the Legislature by October 2009.

-Action: To ensure a welcoming and inclusive environment for students, training and professional development opportunities for K-12 and higher education faculty and staff focusing on cultural competency will be provide.
+Action: To ensure a welcoming and inclusive environment for students, training and professional development opportunities for K-12 and higher education faculty and staff will be provided training and professional development opportunities focusing on cultural competency.
 A rubric will be developed by December 2008 that describes cultural competency standards.